So you want to start (or already have) a blog? Great!

 30. I have followers.
 Now how do I keep them?

 Every single one of your followers should also be in your email list if you can help it.
 Create landing pages in your email service provider to help you convert your social media followers into subscribers.
-You might also want to check out something like this email hosting provider to help you get started on converting your social media followers into subscribers.

 31. How often should I post?